Pyongyang: Historical period

-Pyongyang was, according to legend, founded in 1122 BC on the site of the capital of the legendary king Dangun.
-Wanggeom-seong, which was in the location of Pyongyang, became the capital of Gojoseon from 194 to 108 BC.
+According to legend, Pyongyang was founded in 1122 BC on the site of the capital of the legendary king Tan'gun.
+Wanggeom-seong, which was located in the same place as modern-day Pyongyang, served as the capital of Gojoseon from 194 to 108 BC.
 It fell in the Han conquest of Gojoseon in 108 BC.
 Emperor Wu of Han ordered four commanderies be set up, with Lelang Commandery in the center and its capital established as "Joseon" (朝鮮縣, 조선현) at the location of Pyongyang.
-Several archaeological findings from the later, Eastern Han (20–220 AD) period in the Pyongyang area seems to suggest that Han forces later launched brief incursions around these parts.
+Several archaeological findings in the Pyongyang area dated to the later Eastern Han (20–220 AD) period seem to suggest that Han forces later launched brief incursions nearby.

 The area around the city was called Nanglang during the early Three Kingdoms period.
 As the capital of Nanglang, (Note: Nanglang-state is different from Lelang Commandery.)
 Pyongyang remained an important commercial and cultural outpost after the Lelang Commandery was destroyed by an expanding Goguryeo in 313.

 Goguryeo moved its capital there in 427.
-According to Christopher Beckwith, Pyongyang is the Sino-Korean reading of the name they gave it in their language: Piarna, or "level land".
+According to Christopher I. Beckwith, Pyongyang is the Sino-Korean reading of the name they gave it in the Goguryeo language: *Piarna, or "level land".
+He also writes that the Goguryeo term *Piarna has never been documented, but has been reconstructed based on the individual terms for flat and land in the language.

 In 668, Pyongyang became the capital of the Protectorate General to Pacify the East established by the Tang dynasty of China.
-However, by 676, it was taken by Silla, but left on the border between Silla and Balhae.
+By 676, it was conquered by Silla, but was left on the border between Silla and Balhae.
 Pyongyang was left abandoned during the Later Silla period, until it was recovered by Wang Geon and decreed as the Western Capital of Goryeo.

-During the Imjin War, Pyongyang was captured by the Japanese and held the city wall until they were defeated in the Siege of Pyongyang.
-Later in the 17th century, it became temporarily occupied during the Qing invasion of Joseon until peace arrangements were made between Korea and Qing China.
+During the Imjin War, Pyongyang was captured by the Japanese, who held the city wall until they were defeated in the Siege of Pyongyang.
+Later in the 17th century, it was temporarily occupied during the Qing invasion of Joseon until peace arrangements were made between Korea and Qing China.
 While the invasions made Koreans suspicious of foreigners, the influence of Christianity began to grow after the country opened itself up to foreigners in the 16th century.
 Pyongyang became the base of Christian expansion in Korea.
 By 1880 it had more than 100 churches and more Protestant missionaries than any other Asian city, and was called "the Jerusalem of the East".

 In 1890, the city had 40,000 inhabitants.
 It was the site of the Battle of Pyongyang during the First Sino-Japanese War, which led to the destruction and depopulation of much of the city.
-It was the provincial capital of South Pyeongan Province beginning in 1896.
-During the Japanese colonial rule, Japan tried to develop the city as an industrial center, but faced the March First Movement in 1919 and severe anti-Japanese socialist movement in 1920s due to economic exploitation.
-It was called Heijō (with the same Chinese characters 平壤 but read as へいじょう) in Japanese.
+It was the provincial capital of South Pyongan Province beginning in 1896.
+During the Japanese colonial rule, Japan tried to develop the city as an industrial center, but faced the March First Movement in 1919 and severe anti-Japanese socialist movements in 1920s due to economic exploitation.
+It was called Heijō (composed of the same Chinese characters 平壤, but read as へいじょう) in Japanese.